Physician

 Physicians mostly work for public and private hospitals

-Physicians work in public or private hospitals, or a combination of both, and may also work in university medical schools.
+Physicians work in both public or private hospitals, and may also work in university medical schools.

 Sources